Amazon can keep Parler offline, court rules

 Parler has said it will likely be unable to reactivate its website, which it bills as an unmoderated alternative to Twitter, if the AWS ban continues because other service providers have refused to work with Parler after the mayhem at the Capitol.

-Parler has taken some steps to reboot its service.
+The social network has taken some steps, though, to reboot its service.
 Last week, Parler transferred its domain name, the address used to locate a particular website, to Sammamish-based registrar Epik.
 On Monday, the website came back online — though without any functionality.
 Parler’s new IP address, a numeric designation that identifies the site’s location on the internet, indicates the site is hosted by Russian tech company DDoS-Guard, researchers said.

 The new Parler page contains a mock-up of its former social media site with messages from executives, including a reflection on extremism in the cause of righteousness taken from the Rev. Dr. Martin Luther King Jr.’s “Letter from a Birmingham Jail.”